 Knowing why is crucial to seeing your book through to the end.

 New York Times Bestselling author Stephen King puts it simply: “A story should entertain the writer, too.”

-If you don’t generally enjoy what you're doing, if there is nothing driving it, you will eventually lose interest and motivation.
-Knowing why keeps you going.
-Knowing why drives your determination to get it done.
+If you don’t generally enjoy what you’re doing and if nothing is driving it, you will eventually lose interest and motivation.
+Knowing why keeps you going and drives your determination to get it done.
 It will make the difference between a good book and a great book.

 Use a Book Writing Template

-If you're struggling with ideas or motivation, it might be helpful to take a look at a book writing template for help.
+If you’re struggling with ideas or motivation, it is helpful to take a look at a book writing template for help.
 Templates will have guides, suggestions, and ideas for each chapter or section of the book.

 It can help you dive into your story and figure out where it’s going.

 This general fiction template will work to get you started on a novel in any genre or style.

 When you know why your readers will also know why.
 If your book is written without passion or drive, a reader will be able to tell.
 They may leave it a bad review or not even finish it all.

 When your readers can tell why you wrote your book, they will be invested.
 When in the hands of the right audience, they will share your passion.
 The right readers will love and embrace your message.